You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 The medication is doing its part.
 The habits are your part.
 Start with whichever feels most doable right now, get it locked in, and build from there.
 Six months from now, looking back at where you started will tell you everything about whether the approach worked.

-Research Peptide Disclaimer: Amino Club products mentioned in this article are sold for laboratory research purposes only.
+Research Peptide Disclaimer: Everest Peptides products mentioned in this article are sold for laboratory research purposes only.
 They are not approved by the FDA for human consumption or therapeutic use.
 All information is for educational purposes only and does not constitute medical advice.
 Consult a qualified healthcare provider before beginning any peptide research protocol.